-The DGVCL has claimed Rs.
-174.00 crore towards actual employee cost in the truing up for FY 2009-10.
-The employee cost approved for FY 2009-10 in the Tariff order of 14th December 2009, considered in APR for FY 2009-10 and claimed by DGVCL in the truing up are as given in the Table below:
+The PGVCL has claimed Rs.
+271.00 crore towards actual employee cost in the truing up for FY 2009-10.
+The employee cost approved for FY 2009-10 in the Tariff Order of 14th December, 2009 considered in APR for FY 2009-10 and claimed by PGVCL in the truing up are as given in the table below:

-Table 4.12: Employee cost claimed by DGVCL in the truing up for FY 2009-10

-The DGVCL has submitted that the employee cost was incurred on the basis of the guidelines issued by the competent authorities like the State Government and that the entire expenditure estimated is a legitimate expenditure and any variation is purely beyond its control.
-It is further submitted that the 6% hike approved in the previous MYT order does not compensate for the increases due to salary related aspects including salary hikes, DA increase / mergers, etc. DGVCL has requested the Commission to consider the variation in employee cost as uncontrollable and accordingly give appropriate treatment for the same.
-DGVCL has estimated a loss of Rs.
-52 crore on account of such uncontrollable factors.
+Table 4.12: Employee cost claimed by PGVCL in the truing up for FY 2009-10 therefore the entire expenditure estimated is a legitimate expenditure and any variation is purely beyond its control.
+It is further submitted that the 6% hike approved in the previous MYT order does not compensate the increases due to salary related aspects including hikes, DA increase / mergers etc. PGVCL has requested to consider the variation in employee cost as uncontrollable and accordingly give appropriate treatment for the same.
+PGVCL has estimated a loss of Rs.
+117.00 crore on account of uncontrollable factor.